krakenjs/grumbler-scripts/.changeset/thick-dogs-develop.md

 "@krakenjs/typescript-config-grumbler": minor
 ---

-Add TS types for webpack
+Add TS types for webpack, and remove comments in babel